-Employment law in Johnstown regulates relationships between employer and employees, and independent contractors.
-Hiring procedures, wage disputes, and termination are some issues that are controlled by these laws.
-Employers and their employees alike should be aware of Johnstown employment laws.
+Employment law in Johnstown governs relationships between employer and employees, and independent contractors.
+Such laws regulate employment matters like hiring, wage levels, and termination policies.
+Both employees and employers must have knowledge of the Johnstown employment laws.

 "At-Will" vs. Contract Employment Terms

 Occasionally an employment contract is used that sets a particular length of employment, but most of the times employment is considered to be on an "at-will" basis.
 "At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
 If an employment contract exists between the parties, state and federal laws will decide the validity and enforcement of the contract terms for people living in Johnstown.

 Anti-Discrimination laws in Johnstown